Last Updated on March 29, 2023 by Mark Ferguson

 I first wrote this article in 2013, but have tried to update it frequently.
 I now have 20 rentals that make me over $10,000 a month after expenses.
 I am way behind on my goal, but many things happened that I could not have predicted like our housing market going crazy.
-I have bought commercial properties the last couple of years instead of residential because they have been better money makers in my market.
-Be sure to check out Investfourmore.com for updates on all my rentals, and flips.
+I have bought commercial properties in the last few years instead of residential because they have been better money makers in my market.

 In 2010, my original goal was to buy 30 rental properties in ten years.
 I based that goal on what I thought I could realistically achieve when I started buying rentals.
 A couple of years ago, I realized my goal was too easy because I knew I could buy 30 houses in ten years.
 I had given myself no room for improvement in my investing strategies or real estate business!
 At the start of 2013, I reworked all my goals including my rental property purchase schedule.
 My new goal was to buy 100 rental properties by January 2023 because it challenged me and would make me work hard.
 I had no idea when I first made this goal how I could buy 100 rental properties, but that is why we make big goals; to challenge us to do more and to change the way we do things.